-The Relationships and Health Education Policy will be shared with Governors and all teaching and non-teaching staff.
-A copy of the document will be available in the school office and available on the school website.
+The Relationships and Health Education Policy is shared with Governors and all teaching and non-teaching staff.
+A copy of the document is available in the school office and available on the school website.
 Details of the content of the Relationships and Health Education curriculum will also be published on the school's website.